 "This is Orwellian," he said.
 "We are seeing a shocking level of hostility towards religious faith but beyond that-we've also seen a militantly secular attitude of trying to sterilize the defense department of all references to faith."
+Page 15

-Somali radio gives kids assault rifles, grenades

-A radio station run by Somalia's al-Shabab Islamist group has awarded AK-47 assault rifles to children as young as 10 who won a Koran-reciting and general knowledge con-
+January-February 2012 Somali radio gives kids assault rifles, grenades A radio station run by Somalia's al-Shabab Islamist group has awarded AK-47 assault rifles to children as young as 10 who won a Koran-reciting and general knowledge contest.

-Andulus radio, based near the Somali capital of Mogadishu, gave students who won top honors in the Ramadan competition their own rifles and the equivalent of \$700 in Somali cash, according to Jeffrey Gettleman in the

-New York Times.

-The contest featured questions that al-Shabab seemed to think every child should know, "like which war was Sheik Timajilic (a famous al-Shabab warrior) killed in?" reported Gettleman:
+Andulus radio, based near the Somali capital of Mogadishu, gave students who won top honors in the Ramadan competition their own rifles and the equivalent of \$700 in Somali cash, according Jeffrey to Gettleman in the New York Times.
+The contest featured questions that al-Shabab seemed to think every child should know, "like which war was Sheik Timajilic (a famous al-Shabab warrior) killed in?" reported Gettleman: Without a functioning central government, Somalia has some of the most of the southern third of the country.